-- the need for higher energy, for three reasons: i) to make charged currents a real, precision part of ep physics, for instance for the complete unfolding of the flavour composition of the sea and valence quarks, ii) to produce heavier mass particles (Higgs, top, exotics) with favourable cross sections and iii) to discover or disproof the existence of gluon saturation for which one needs to measure at lower $x \propto Q^2/s$, i.e. higher s than HERA had available; - the need for much higher luminosity: the first almost ten years of HERA provided just a hundred pb^{-1} .
+- the need for higher energy, for three reasons: i) to make charged currents a real, precision part of ep physics, for instance for the complete unfolding of the flavour composition of the sea and valence quarks, ii) to produce heavier mass particles (Higgs, top, exotics) with favourable cross sections and iii) to discover or disproof the existence of gluon saturation for which one needs to measure at lower $x \propto Q^2/s$ , i.e. higher s than HERA had available; - the need for much higher luminosity: the first almost ten years of HERA provided just a hundred $pb^{-1}$ .
 As a consequence, HERA could not accurately access the high x region, and it was inefficient and short of statistics in resolving puzzling event fluctuations; - the complexity of the interaction region when a bent electron beam caused synchrotron radiation while the opposite proton beam generated quite some halo background through beam-gas and beam-wall proton-ion interactions.

-Based on these and further lessons a first LHeC paper was published in 2006 [27].
-The LHeC design was then intensely worked on, and a comprehensive CDR appeared in 2012 [1].
-This has now been pursued much further still recognising that the LHC is the only existing base to realise a TeV energy scale electron-hadron collider in the accessible future.
+Based on these and further lessons, the LHeC design has been pursued recognising that the LHC is the only existing base to realise a TeV energy scale electron-hadron collider in the accessible future.
 It offers highly energetic, intense hadron beams, a long time perspective and a unique infrastructure and expertise, i.e. everything required for an energy frontier DIS physics and innovative accelerator programme.

-1.2 The Paper
+181 1.2 The Paper